openbpm-platform/openbpm-control/README.md

 The application is now running at http://localhost:8081 in the browser.

 ## Usage <a name="usage"></a>
-Flowset Control requires authenticated access.
+Flowset Control Community requires authenticated access.
 An administrative user with the credentials `admin/admin` is provided from the start.
 To add more users, see the [Configuring Users](#configuring-users) section.

 ### Connecting to BPM Engines <a name="connecting-to-bpm-engines"></a>